Al-Aqsa Mosque

 Visiting the Al-Aqsa Mosque

-Due to the ongoing tension between the Palestinian Muslims and the State of Israel the entry to the Temple Mount is quite restricted.
-Moreover, since 2000 entry to the Al-Aqsa mosque is forbidden for non-Muslims.
+Since the year 2000 AD, entry to the Al-Aqsa mosque has been forbidden for non-Muslims.
 Nevertheless, it is still possible to appreciate its size and façade.
-Its frontal decorations include still bear a few architectural elements from the time of the Crusaders.
-Furthermore, the courtyard to the right of the mosque bears a display of many additional architectural elements, mostly capitals.
-They are additional testimony to the many renovations conducted in the mosque in Muslim and Crusaders times.
+Its frontal decorations still bear a few architectural elements from the time of the Crusaders.
+Furthermore, the courtyard west of the mosque displays many additional architectural elements, primarily capitals from Christian times.